RCIC-UCI-Public/website-rcic/docs/source/account/getting-account.rst

 Getting an account
 ==================

-| Anyone with a **valid UCINetID** can have an account.
+| Anyone with a **valid UCInetID** can have an account.
 | There is no cost for a user to obtain an account on HPC3 cluster.

-1. Please send email (from your UCINetID email) to hpc-support@uci.edu and provide:
+1. Please send email (from your UCInetID email) to hpc-support@uci.edu and provide:

    * Your name
-   * Your UCINetID
+   * Your UCInetID
    * Optionally,

      **If you are affiliated with a PI lab and want to use PI lab resources**